-This article discusses an important aspect of envy as an unconscious information processing mechanism.
-Since the proposition of "unconscious" denotes outside awareness, deeply hidden from easy conscious examination, several conjectures--some highly abstract--are introduced and may be perplexing.
-Intelligent consideration of these theoretical ideas requires open-minded consideration.
+The issue: an important aspect of envy is its binary unconscious information processing.
+Since the proposition of "unconscious" denotes outside awareness, deeply hidden from natural conscious examination, several conjectures--some highly abstract--are introduced and may be perplexing.
+Insight into these ideas requires fair consideration.

-A word of warning is needed: often, conjectures about unconscious processes are met with suspicion, if not disbelief.
-In fact, negative material like that related to "unconscious envy" is particularly "hard to digest" and provokes a reflexive rejection, devaluation, and "condescension."
-With these provisos, the following is offered.
+A word of warning: often, conjectures about unconscious processes trigger suspicion, if not disbelief.
+In fact, negative material such as that related to "unconscious envy" is particularly "hard to digest" and provokes a reflexive rejection, devaluation, and "condescension"---attitudes of patronizing superiority and disdain.
+The aim of such automatic, binary splitting is to cut the worth and existence of perceived inferiority.
+With these provisos, I offer the following.

-In my discussion of Akasha or Ether, the first of these five Elements, I relate it to modern scientific conceptions such as the Higgs Field and bosons, sometimes called the "God particle" since it is so elemental.
+In my discussion of Akasha or Ether, the first of these five Elements---fundamental principles organizing the universe, I relate it to modern scientific conceptions such as the Higgs Field and bosons, sometimes called the "God particle" since so elemental.

-In my recent book, Biomental Child Development: Perspectives on Psychology and Parenting (2013), I again discuss the Higgs field concept and draw a parallel to "mental space."
+In my book, Biomental Child Development: Perspectives on Psychology and Parenting (2013), I further discuss the Higgs field concept and draw a parallel to "mental space."
 Mental space correlates with the opening of mind and mental processes.
-This is a mentalization of real life experience.
-It is an ecologically valid idea emphasizing the meaningfulness of salient human experience as the "mental" aspect of the biomental person.
+This "mentalization" experience is subjectively dynamic.
+It is an ecologically valid idea emphasizing the meaningfulness of human experience as the "mental" aspect of the biomental person.

-This conception argues that mental space "in the beginning" at birth is a directionless vacuum within which mental particles ("bosons")--sensations, feelings, thoughts, imaginations, and fantasies--are given the opportunity to arise, take shape, and interact.
+This conception argues that mental space "in the beginning" (at birth) is a directionless vacuum within which mental particles ("bosons")--sensations, feelings, thoughts, imaginations, and fantasies arise, take shape, and interact.

-While envy at root is an unconscious information processing mechanism after it arises, it bubbles up to the subliminal and consciously aware layers of mind.
-Here, if unmodulated by reason and positive emotions (e.g., love, agreeableness, cooperation, and gratitude) over time, envy behaves in ways that spoil, devalue, and efface that what is "good."
+While envy at root is an unconscious information processing mechanism, after it arises, it bubbles up to the subliminal and consciously aware layers of mind.
+Here, if unmodulated by reason and positive emotions (e.g., love, agreeableness, cooperation, and gratitude) over time, envy behaves in ways that spoil, devalue, and efface that what it perceives as superior or "good."
 Envy acts as anti-creation.

 Envy cannot tolerate any perception of "goodness."

-Envy relentlessly attempts to delete goodness on every level.
+Envy relentlessly attempts to cut goodness on every level.

-This is why envy is so irrational and paradoxical.
-It seems to arise out of nowhere and then tries to obliterate what good is perceived as present and available.
+Envy is quite irrational and paradoxical because it polarizes and tries to delete it perceived negative part.
+Envy is a natural distinguishing default.
+However, it is so reactive that it requires rational containment to modulate it toward alignment with reality.
 Speculations about the evolutionary roots of fear, predation, and xenophobia directly correlate with these ideas.
-When these onetime survival mechanisms go awry, a "no win-no win" scenario is set up and becomes maximally self-defeating.
+When these evolutionary survival mechanisms go awry, a "no win-no win" alienation scenario is set up and becomes maximally self-defeating.